 Which Graph Tech saddles should I buy for my Fender Stratocaster?

-With the sense of urgency to fix my guitar and start playing again, I ordered Graph Tech PS-8001-00 just by reading the short description, but I was wrong!
-Even though it’s promoted as a replacement for American Strats, it was off-set, which means the intonation screws were off-set rather than in the centre.
+With a sense of urgency to fix my guitar and start playing again, I ordered Graph Tech PS-8001-00 just by reading the short description, but I was wrong!
+Even though it’s promoted as a replacement for American Strats, it was offset, which means the intonation screws were offset rather than in the centre.

-See the image below?
-It’s actually not Thomann’s mistake as you are responsible for measuring your string spacing and check your bridge construction to choose the right one.
+See the image below.
+It’s actually not Thomann’s mistake as you are responsible for measuring your string spacing and checking your bridge construction to choose the right one.

 The correct one is Graph Tech PS-8000-00 StringsaverMexStrat, as the product name suggests you should go for this one if you have an imported Strat (a.k.a Mexico or China ones).
 However, it has nothing to do with the quality of saddles.
 Both versions guarantee identical quality.
 Instead of going for the product description and name, I highly suggest you check out the Graphtech product catalogue.

-If you look at page 46, you can easily notice that there are only 2 different E to E measurements.
-Your Strat/Tele should have an E to E measurement around 52.73mm unless you have a real vintage instrument.
-Then the next thing you should be careful is to pick up the one with correct intonation screw holes and do not make the mistake I made 🙂
+On page 46, you can easily notice that there are only 2 different E-to-E measurements.
+Your Strat/Tele should have an E-to-E measurement of around 52.73mm unless you have a real vintage instrument.
+Then the next thing you should be careful of is to pick up the one with the correct intonation screw holes and not make the mistake I made 🙂

 Installation is super simple, all you need to unscrew the intonation screws and mount them on your bridge.
 But don’t forget to adjust your intonation as it will be far from being intuned when you tighten those screws.